jjzou2002/LeakyDSP/README.md

 # LeakyDSP

-This anonymous repository contains the experiments of characterization and case studies discussed in the paper:
+This repository contains the experiments of characterization and case studies discussed in the paper:
 * "LeakyDSP: Exploiting Digital Signal Processing Blocks to Sense Voltage Fluctuations in FPGAs".

 LeakyDSP is a novel on-chip sensor that exploits Digital Signal Processing (DSP) blocks to sense voltage fluctuations.